 You need to decompress from work, and constantly hanging around with co-workers means you’ll see the same faces and have the same conversations every day.
 Usually, you could get together with friends outside of work and talk about different experiences – now your daytime experiences are very similar if not the same.

 It’s not all doom and gloom.
 Just scroll back up and read the pros section again.
-Working with a friend doesn’t need to be a disaster, just be aware of the pitfalls.
+When your friend becomes a colleague it doesn’t need to be a disaster, just be aware of the pitfalls.